developer-zebra/developer-zebra-site/src/emdk-for-android/6-10/guide/setup/index.md

 ## Overview

-This document describes how to set up Mac OS and Windows computers to work with the EMDK for Android SDK.
-EMDK extends Android Studio with tools to interface with imagers, scanners, magstripe readers and other peripherals found on Zebra Android devices, and lets developers easily create powerful line-of-business applications to help maximize workflow efficiency.
+**This document describes how to set up Mac OS and Windows computers to work with the EMDK for Android SDK**.
+EMDK extends Android Studio with tools to interface and configure Zebra Android devices and their peripherals, including imagers, scanners and magstripe and RFID readers.
+EMDK tools enable developers to easily create powerful line-of-business applications that help maximize workflow efficiency.

 ### Prerequisites
 The following software is required to use EMDK for Android: